Dirichlet improvability for $S$-numbers: Abstract

 \section{Abstract}

-We study the problem of improving Dirichlet's theorem of metric Diophantine approximation in the $S$-adic setting.
-Our approach is based on translation of the problem related to Dirichlet improvability into a dynamical one, and the main technique of our proof is the $S$-adic version of quantitative nondivergence estimate due to D. Y. Kleinbock and G. Tomanov.
-The main result of this paper can be regarded as the number field version of earlier works of D. Y. Kleinbock and B. Weiss, and of the second named author and Anish Ghosh.
+We study the problem of improving Dirichlet's theorem of metric Diophantine approximation in the most general and multiplicative form in $S$-adic setting.
+Our approach is based on translation of the problem related to Dirichlet improvability into a dynamical one, and the main technique of our proof is the $S$-adic version of quantitative nondivergence estimate due to D.Y.
+Kleinbock and G. Tomanov.
+The main result of this paper can be regarded as the number field version of earlier works of D.Y.
+Kleinbock and B. Weiss \cite{KW1}, and of the second named author and Anish Ghosh \cite{GG}.
+Also this in turn generalises a result of Shreyasi Datta and M. M. Radhika \cite{DR} on singularity of vectors to any number field $K$ and $S$ containing all archimedian places.